connectrpc/connectrpc.com/docs/faq.md

 ### Why use generics?

 Generic code is inherently more complex than non-generic code.
-Still, introducing generics to `connect-go` eliminated two significant sources of complexity:
+Still, introducing generics to Connect-Go eliminated two significant sources of complexity:

 - Generics let us generate less code, especially for streaming RPCs &mdash; if you're willing to write out some long URLs, it's now just as easy to use